Email > Set up custom SMTP sending

 - Complaint rate above 0.1%: Users marking emails as spam

-Note that SNDS only covers consumer services - it won’t help diagnose Office 365 delivery issues.
+SNDS only covers consumer services - it won’t help diagnose Office 365 issues.

 Office 365 and Exchange Online filtering happens at the organization level.
-Your IT administrator has tools to diagnose why Tallyfy emails aren’t arriving:
+Your IT admin has tools to diagnose why Tallyfy emails aren’t arriving:

 Message Trace (primary diagnostic tool): Your IT admin can run Message Trace in the Exchange Admin Center to see: